-Here are quick weekend trips from Dallas that you can get to before dinner.
+Here are quick weekend trips from Dallas to get to before dinner.

 Quick Weekend Trips From Dallas